isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Upload Tab
 -----------

 This feature allows to upload files with barcodes to create a cohort.
 Files must be in GDC Data Portal case manifest format, or in comma/tab-delimited case/sample/program format.
 The file can be a maximum of 32MB.
-Also files must be in tab- or comma-delimited format (TSV or CSV) and have an extension of .txt, .csv, or .tsv.
+Also, files must be in tab- or comma-delimited format (TSV or CSV) and have an extension of .txt, .csv, or .tsv.
 After selecting the file and uploading it, the entries will be validated.
 Any entries which are found to be invalid will be listed, and you can choose to omit them and continue with cohort creation, or select